British Midland International: Origins

 The airline dates back to 1938, when Captain Roy Harben established Air Schools Limited as a school for training pilots of the Royal Air Force Volunteer Reserve.
-Captain Harben had been approached by the Derby Corporation to run a new aerodrome under construction near Burnaston, which was planned to eventually become an airport.
+Harben had been approached by the Derby Corporation to run a new aerodrome under construction near Burnaston, which was planned to eventually become an airport.
 Sir Kingsley Wood, the Secretary of State for Air, officially opened the aerodrome as Derby Municipal Airport on 17 June 1939.
 Military flying training continued at the airport throughout the war.

 Air Schools Limited formed a parent company, Derby Aviation Limited, in 1946, and Harben died the following year of a heart attack.
 His wife remained the controlling shareholder of the business and asked E. W. Phillips, who had been involved in running the flying school with Captain Harben, to become the new managing director.
 The new parent company also incorporated Wolverhampton Aviation, based at Pendeford, which offered ad hoc charter and freight flights with de Havilland Dragon Rapides, as well as aircraft maintenance and brokerage.

 In 1953, Derby Aviation ceased flying training, following the award of a licence to operate scheduled flights from Burnaston and Wolverhampton to Jersey.
 Flights in each direction were required to land at Elmdon Airport in Birmingham to allow passengers to clear customs.
 The first flight was made on 18 July 1953, using a Dragon Rapide.
 The following year, Wolverhampton Aviation was merged into Derby Aviation, and, in 1955, the company purchased its first Douglas DC-3, a converted former military transport.

 International services to Ostend commenced in 1956, and flights carrying holidaymakers from the UK to mainland Europe began as well.
 The company was also contracted by Rolls-Royce to transport aero engines to customers all over the world.
 In 1959, Derby Aviation formed Derby Airways as its airline business and introduced a new livery incorporating the new airline's name.
 Domestic scheduled flights within the United Kingdom began the same year.